-Significance and Impact of the Study: A microparticulate form of -glucan that remains in suspension longer for pharmaceutical applications and has superior immune potentiation characteristics has been developed.
+Significance and Impact of the Study: A microparticulate form of beta-glucan that remains in suspension longer for pharmaceutical applications and has superior immune potentiation characteristics has been developed.

 While globular -glucan preparations have immune potentiating activity, it was thought that a homogeneous preparation of smaller particles would be more efficient at activating macrophages, as well as more suitable for incorporation into pharmaceutical and cosmetic formulations.
 As 1-2-µ diameter particles are optimally phagocytized by macrophages (Tabata and Ikada 1988), our goal was to increase the number of microparticles in this size range in the -glucan preparations.

 However, even after extensive grinding and sieving of dried -glucan extracted from yeast cell walls, it was discovered that the -glucan particles formed aggregates when suspended in aqueous media.
 Therefore, we devised a sonication and spray drying method that yielded a consistent 1-2-µ diameter particle that remained dispersed upon hydration.
 Although both aggregated and microparticulate glucans enhanced peritoneal macrophage activation when administered orally to mice, the microparticulate glucan was significantly better than the aggregated form.